CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-vormetric-dsm.md

 ![port.jpg](https://t3n.zendesk.com/attachments/token/1Ufw0JjIWW8XfASYLh4x3Irl9/?name=port.jpg)

 ### Detailed Steps to Deploy Vormetric DSM
+Vormetric DSM deploys in a virtual appliance model, as a CenturyLink Cloud *Partner Template*.
 Follow these step by step instructions to deploy a Vormetric DSM in to your CenturyLink Cloud account:
 1. Open a service task request ticket via email to ServiceTasks@Tier3.com with the following details.
 You will need to edit some of the information below.

 ----
-TO: ServiceTasks@Tier3.com
+>TO: ServiceTasks@Tier3.com
+>
 EMAIL SUBJECT:   Ecosystem Partner Template Import Request
+>
 CLC Support Team,
 Please create a ticket to import the Ecosystem Partner Template image  referenced below to my CenturyLink Cloud Account:
 - Import CenturyLink Ecosystem Partner Source Image: Vormetric DSM